-- (a) undertake appropriate checks before appointing a person, or putting forward to security holders a candidate for election, as a director; and - (b) provide security holders with all material information in its possession relevant to a decision on whether or not to elect or re-elect a director.
+- (a) undertake appropriate checks before appointing a person, or putting forward to security holders a candidate for election, as a director; - (b) provide security holders with all material information in its possession relevant to a decision on whether to elect or re-elect a director; and - (c) have a written agreement with each director and senior executive setting out the terms of their appointment.

-Given the size and structure of Rex, the Directors have not established a Nomination Committee (refer 2.1), however, the Board considers that part of its responsibilities includes overseeing arrangements for the effective appointment of new Directors.
-The Board reviews a candidate's background, experience, character, potential conflicts of interest and qualifications, prior to appointing a person, or putting forward to shareholders a candidate for election, as a director.
+Given the size and structure of Rex, the Directors have not established a Nomination Committee (refer 2.1 below).

+However, the Board considers that part of its responsibilities includes overseeing arrangements for the effective appointment of new Directors.
+The Board undertakes appropriate checks to review a candidate's background, experience, character, potential conflicts of interest and qualifications, prior to appointing a person, or putting forward to shareholders a candidate for election, as a director.
 The Board may utilise the services of an independent external recruitment advisor for additional support in this area.

-The Notice of Meeting for the Company's AGM provides shareholders with relevant information regarding each Director standing for election or re-election, including details of appropriate skills, background, independence and experience for each Director, as well as a statement by the Board whether it supports the election or re-election.
+The Notice of Meeting for the Company's AGM provides shareholders with relevant information regarding each Director standing for election or re-election, including details of appropriate skills, background, independence and experience, as well as a statement by the Board whether it supports the election or re-election.